thoughtworks/build-your-own-radar/README.md

 ## How To Use

-The easiest way to use the app out of the box is to provide a *public* Google Sheet ID from which all the data will be fetched.
+The easiest way to use the app out of the box is to provide a *public* (can be read-only) Google Sheet ID from which all the data will be fetched.

-You can enter that ID into the input field on the 'select page' of the application, and your radar will be generated.

-The select page is accessed at http://host:port/select=true e.g. http://techradar.capgemini-psdu.com/?select=true

-Alternatively if accessed at http://host:port e.g. http://techradar.capgemini-psdu.com the application will default to the Google Sheet hard coded into /src/util/factory.js

 The data must conform to the format below for the radar to be generated correctly.